Rock-it-science/COSC-315-Project-3/Part 2/readme_part2.md

   * Wrote ls and read functions

   * Helped fixing bugs and refactoring code

+  * Helped with documentation

 * Winter:
   * Wrote myFileSystem and create functions

   * Helped fixing bugs and refactoring code

+  * Helped a bit with documentation

 ## Design Choices:

 * MyFileSystem:

     Takes diskName as input.
 The first  thing this function does is open the file with fileName to a global variable `file`.
-Segment Fault™

-    ...
+The function then reads the superblock of the disk and stores it into an unsigned char array of size 1024.
+After that the function goes skips the first 128 bytes and starts reading the inodes.
+Multiple for loops are used for this process. outline:

+        Loop through 16 inodes in the disk read 8 bytes for name
+            read 4 bytes for size
+            Loop through 8 times for each block pointer Read 4 bytes for each block pointer read 4 bytes for used

+    Then the function saves these inodes to a global variable called inodes

 * Create:
+    The create functions first loops through all the free blocks to see if there is enough space.
+Then it loops through the file names to see if the new name is identical to any of the previous names.
+The function then adds to the inodes global varible and then starts the process of writing to the disk. outline:
+        Loop through 16 inodes in the program write 8 bytes for name
+            write 4 bytes for size
+            Loop through each block pointer in inode write 4 bytes for each block pointer write 4 bytes for used

 * delete: Firstly, this function reads the suprblock into a buffer to be used in this function, storing the data in a char array called super.